DeanLemans/deanlemans.github.io/content/misc/starter vault/Changing Your Obsidian Theme.md

 ---
 Author: Mike Schmitz
 Tags: themes, setup
+draft: true
 ---

 The appearance of  the interface Obsidian is controllable by CSS, but fortunately you don't need to be a web developer in order to customize the look and feel of Obsidian using *Community Themes*.
 In this post, we'll walk you through how to install and use a new theme in Obsidian.

 Obsidian ships with a default theme that actually looks pretty good, especially if you already like the look of dark mode on your Mac.
 But if you want to change the appearance using custom themes, it is very easy to do that.
 First, click on the Gear icon in the left sidebar to access the Settings: